A. Purpose of the Policy

 - ability to meet the ordinary demands of life;

-- The School of Physical Therapy will fulfill its obligations under the Saskatchewan Human Rights Code and adhere to relevant University of Saskatchewan policies related to reasonable accommodation for students with disabilities.
+- School of Rehabilitation Science will fulfill its obligations under the Saskatchewan Human Rights Code and adhere to relevant University of Saskatchewan policies related to reasonable accommodation for students with disabilities.

-- The School of Physical Therapy will fulfill its obligations related to duty to inquire relative to students, who based on observed performance in class, clinical lab, or clinical practice, may potentially require disability accommodation.
+- School of Rehabilitation Science will fulfill its obligations related to duty to inquire relative to students, who based on observed performance in class, clinical lab, or clinical practice, may potentially require disability accommodation.

 C. Scope of Policy